sbk0716/go-reporting/README.md

 - A Google Cloud project.
 - A Google Account.
 - A template file created in Google Docs.
+- A template file created in Google Sheets.

 ## 2.1.
 Set up your environment
 ### Enable the API
-1. In the Google Cloud console, enable the Google Docs API and Google Drive API.
+1. Enable the following APi in the Google Cloud console.
+  - Google Docs API
+  - Google Sheets API
+  - Google Drive API.

 ### Configure the OAuth consent screen